 The E24 error code on Bosch dishwasher is indication of issue with water drain, mainly due to clog.
-But, this error code can be fixed easily at home, here’s how.
+But, just like e09, this error code can be fixed easily at home, here’s how.

 Main Causes E24 Error Code